jkulzick/vagrant-hadoop-spark-hive/README.md

 2. Run `cd vagrant-hadoop-spark-hive`
 3. Run `setup.sh` to install the required dependencies (virtualbox, vagrant, etc.)
-4. Run `vagrant up` to create the VM.
+4. Run `vagrant up --provision-with install` to create the VM.
 5. Use `vagrant ssh` to login to the VM.
 6. When inside the shell, use `sudo -s` to switch to root, which is how you should access Hadoop, Spark and Hive services.